bugzilla/bugzilla/docs/en/rst/administering/users.rst

 - *<productname>*:
   This allows an administrator to specify the products in which a user can see bugs.
-If you turn on the :param:`makeproductgroups` parameter in the Group Security Panel in the Parameters page, then Bugzilla creates one group per product (at the time you create the product), and this group has exactly the same name as the product itself.
-Note that for products that already exist when the parameter is turned on, the corresponding group will not be created.
-The user must still have the :group:`editbugs` privilege to edit bugs in these products.

 .. _createnewusers: